The Geometry of Concepts: Sparse Autoencoder Feature Structure: ``Brain''-Scale: Meso-Scale Modular Structure

-To assess what each lobe specializes in, we run 10k documents from The Pile through gemma-2-2b, and again record which SAE features at layer 12 fire within blocks of 256 tokens.
-For each block of tokens, we record which lobe has the highest proportion of its features firing.
+To assess what each lobe specializes in, we run 10k documents from The Pile through Gemma-2-2b, and~again record which SAE features at Layer 12 fire within blocks of 256~tokens.
+For~each block of tokens, we record which lobe has the highest proportion of its features firing.
 Each document in The Pile is attached with a name specifying the subset of the corpus that document is from.
-For each document type, for each 256-token block within a document of that type, we record which lobe which had the highest proportion of its SAE features firing.
+For~each document type, for~each 256-token block within a document of that type, we record which lobe had the highest proportion of its SAE features firing.
 Across thousands of documents, we can then look at a histogram of which lobes were maximally activating across each document type.
-We show these results for three lobes, computed with the Phi coefficient as the co-occurrence measure, in Figure~\ref{fig:heatmap3lobes}.
+We show these results for three lobes, computed with the phi coefficient as the co-occurrence measure, in~Figure~\ref{fig:heatmap3lobes}.
 This forms the basis for our lobe labeling in Figure~\ref{fig:annotated-lobes}.

-The effects of the five different co-occurrence measures are compared in Figure~\ref{fig:lobe-comparisons}.
-Although we found Phi to be best, all five are seen to discover the ``code/math lobe".

-\section{``Galaxy" scale: Large-scale point cloud structure}
+These findings raise interesting questions about whether individual sparse autoencoder features are the most natural units for understanding neural networks~\cite{mueller2024quest, olah2023interpretability}.
+In~biological brains, one can study individual neurons, groups of neurons, groups of groups of neurons, and~so on up to very large-scale structures, and~it is not clear a priori what ``scale'' of analysis will be most fruitful~\cite{hoel2013quantifying}.
+We may face a similar ambiguity with sparse autoencoder features, since, as~we have seen, groups of co-occurring, geometrically related features can be interpretable and studied in their own right.
+This question, of~whether there is a right ``scale'' of analysis for SAE features, is made even more salient by the observation in prior work of ``feature splitting''~\cite{bricken2023towards}.

+\section{``Galaxy''-Scale: Large-Scale Point Cloud~Structure}

-In this section, we zoom out further and study the "galaxy" scale structure of the point cloud, mainly its overall shape and clustering, analogously to how astronomers study galaxy shapes and substructure.
+In this section, we further broaden our perspective to analyze the ``galaxy''-scale structure of the point cloud, focusing on its overall shape and clustering properties.
+This analysis is loosely inspired by work in astronomy~\cite{kennicutt1998star} characterizing the shape~\cite{hubblenebulae} and substructure~\cite{kravtsov2010dark} of galaxies.
+We start by formulating a simple null hypothesis: \textit{{The point cloud is drawn from an isotropic multivariate Gaussian distribution.} }

-The simple null hypothesis that we try to rule out is that the point cloud is simply drawn from an isotropic multivariate Gaussian distribution. \Fig{fig:pointcloud_eigenvalues} visually suggests that the cloud is not quite round even in its three first principal components, with some principal axes slightly wider than others akin to a human brain.

-\subsection{Shape analysis}
+To test this, we analyze the covariance of the data.
+As illustrated in \Fig{fig:pointcloud_eigenvalues}, the~eigenvalue spectrum deviates from isotropy, meaning the cloud exhibits directional structure rather than being purely spherical.
+Even within the first three principlal components, the~point cloud is anisotrophic, with some principal axes slightly wider than~others.

+To quantify these deviations, we analyze the eigenvalue spectrum of the covariance matrix, comparing it to theoretical expectations from random matrix theory (RMT).

+\subsection{Shape~Analysis}